 Enzyme mechanism database with all enzymes in closed catalytically active form with all docked states (substrates, intermediates, transition states, and products) (section 3.2.6).

 Additionally, we will further develop the freely available EnzyDock and RxnNet programs.
-Finally, we will generate a wealth of knowledge and identify rules for enantiomeric determinants in TPS and P450 enzymes.
+Finally, we will generate a wealth of knowledge and identify specific active-site features and evolutionary adaptations that underlie the divergent enantioselectivity observed in homologous enzymes.

 6. Preliminary Results